© ISHR

 News

-Advancing environmental rights through an African regional framework
+ACHPR81: Advancing environmental rights through an African regional framework

-On 16 October 2024, ISHR co-hosted, as part of the Environmental Rights Agreement (ERA) Coalition, a side event on the margins of the 81st Ordinary Session of the African Commission on Human and Peoples’ Rights (African Commission) on advancing environmental rights in Africa.
-The initiative aims to advocate for the adoption of an instrument that further develops environmental rights by considering recent developments, issues and risks those who defend the environment and climate face.
-This event is a continuation of discussions that started in 2023 in Arusha during the Commission’s 77th Ordinary Session where participants agreed such an instrument would strengthen the legal protection of environmental rights in Africa.
+The initiative aims to advocate for the adoption of an instrument that further develops environmental rights by considering recent developments, issues, and risks those who defend the environment and climate face.
+This event is a continuation of discussions that started in 2023 in Arusha during the Commission’s 77th session, during which participants agreed such an instrument would strengthen the legal protection of environmental rights in Africa.

 Threats and challenges

 Environmental rights defenders face several threats to their lives and safety on the continent.
 In his presentation, Brighton Aryampa explained how defenders advocating against the East African Crude and Oil Project, in Uganda, are arbitrarily arrested and detained and face politically-driven charges to discourage them from conducting their advocacy.
-The government and its allies have mounted Strategic Lawsuits Against Public Participation (SLAPP suits) which have increased fears among defenders and may in the long run perpetuate environmentally unfriendly policies and projects as defenders will fear to speak out.
+The government and its allies have mounted Strategic Lawsuits Against Public Participation (SLAPPs) which have increased fears among defenders and may in the long run perpetuate environmentally unfriendly policies and projects as defenders will fear to speak out.
 Individuals rarely have access to information related to these projects and are not meaningfully consulted whenever such projects are undertaken.
 The African Commission approached Uganda through a letter of appeal to get more clarity on the allegations defenders made on the ground.

-Professor Remy Lumbu Ngoy, Special Rapporteur on Human Rights Defenders and Focal Point on Reprisals
+Remy Lumbu Ngoy, Special Rapporteur on Human Rights Defenders and Focal Point on Reprisals

-A normative Protocol as a response?
+A normative protocol as a response?

 The promotion of an African regional framework could advance environmental protection in a way that is sustainable, contextualised and applicable to the African context.

-Trésor Makunya, Africa Legal and Advocacy Officer at ISHR.
+Trésor Makunya, Africa Legal and Advocacy Officer at ISHR

 A study as a way forward

-The African Commission is an important body that, based on its consistent practice, can initiate the process of drafting this Protocol.
-It can draw inspiration from the European and American regions.
-However, given the African Commission’s practice requires a study that precedes the development of such a framework, the ERA Coalition introduced a draft Resolution the Commission could adopt to swiftly conduct a study to consider developing further normative standards on the protection and promotion of environmental rights in Africa.
+However, given that the African Commission’s practice requires a study that precedes the development of such a framework, the ERA Coalition introduced a draft resolution the Commission could adopt to swiftly conduct a study to consider developing further normative standards on the protection and promotion of environmental rights in Africa.

 Related articles